diffscope/stdutau/README.md

 I believe there's no need to provide extra documentations because the interfaces and comments are quite easy to understand.

+Check comments in `.cpp` files for API reference.

 ## License

 `stdutau` is released under the Apache 2.0 License.
-Copyright SineSriker.
+Copyright (C) 2020-2024 SineSriker.